tjaehnel/pipresents-packaging/INSTALL.md

 *   You should now be able to login to your remote server without password
         # ssh -l <remote username> <ssh server>

+If something goes wrong: There are logfiles in /tmp and /usr/share/pipresents